 If he/she is a new student, just ask.
 Not all teens will know what they like and some will say, “I don’t know – I’ll just let you choose”, but soon enough you’ll get a feeling for what they like to practice versus what turns them off.

-If the student has been with you for a while and is starting to fade, you might have missed the signals: what are they listening to on their iPod when they wait for their lessons?
+If the student has been with you for a while and is starting to fade, you might have missed the signals.
+What are they listening to on their iPod when they wait for their lessons?
 What do they teach themselves when they are “mucking around” at the piano?
-What YouTube tutorials have they been watching without telling you?
+And what YouTube tutorials have they been watching without telling you?
 What concert did they most recently go to?
 Are they in the school band/orchestra/choir/play?

 A little research will go a long way!